Channels — Connecting Agents to External Systems

 isTriggerChannel

 ScheduledChannel.isTriggerChannel is true.
-Calling ask() from within a scheduled invocation throws because there is no human to answer.
+Calling ask() from within a scheduled run throws — there is no human to answer.

 EmailChannel